 php artisan vendor:publish --provider="Ladumor\OneSignal\OneSignalServiceProvider"

-After successfully install a onesignal web push notification package in the laravel app.
-Next, open config/app.php file and add service provider and aliases.
+Once you have installed a onesignal web push notification package in the laravel app.
+Next, open config/app.php file and add service providers and aliases into app.php file.

 Add Provider